4265 San Felipe # 1000

 What is the Most Common Collision Between Cars and Motorcycles

 A motorcycle accident caused by one or more other drivers is a serious legal matter.
-There are hundreds, if not thousands of active public safety campaigns advising drivers to “share the road” or “give motorcycles a second look.”
-But, unfortunately, these campaigns don’t do much when the approaching vehicle is a distracted driver, a drunk driver, or simply a driver who doesn’t care to follow basic traffic rules.
+There are hundreds, if not thousands, of active public safety campaigns advising drivers to “share the road” or “give motorcycles a second look.”
+Unfortunately, these campaigns don’t do much when the approaching vehicle is a distracted driver, a drunk driver, or simply a driver who doesn’t care to follow basic traffic rules.

-When you sustain severe injuries from a motorcycle accident, you may have to endure a lengthy hospital stay, surgeries, follow up treatments, and missed time from work.
+When you sustain severe injuries from a motorcycle accident, you may have to endure a lengthy hospital stay, surgeries, follow-up treatments, and missed time from work.
 Both the financial and emotional stress from the accident will require rest.
-But, with the constant thought of unpaid bills, this makes proper healing extremely difficult.
+However, the constant thought of unpaid bills makes proper healing extremely difficult.

 Many times, the insurance company makes an initial settlement offer very soon after the motorcycle accident claim emerges.
 And, for many drivers, the settlement may seem like a huge amount.
 The truth of the matter is, if the amount were enough to completely cover your damages, they wouldn’t have offered it without any pushback.
 That simply is not how insurance adjusters work.